mixxorz/slippers/docs/docs/getting-started.md

 ```

 The opening tag is the component name prefixed with a `#` and the closing tag is
 the component name prefixed with a `/`.
+The code within the block is passed to
+the component as `children`.
 Other props can be passed in as usual.

 ```html title="Output"
 <button class="button button--primary">Click me</button>